Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 8. Deal and Walmer

-Around £270,000 should secure you a basic, ready to live in, 3 bedroom house in Deal or neighbouring Walmer.
+Around £270,000 should secure you a basic, ready-to-live-in, three-bedroom house in Deal or neighbouring Walmer.
 Deal enjoys the reputation of being the prettiest seaside town in Kent, and the lovely shingle beach is overlooked by one of Henry Vlll's castles, a unique and charming building in the shape of a Tudor Rose.
 Walmer also has a famous castle, popular with visitors, currently under the guardianship of English Heritage.

 Walmer railway station lies on the Kent coastal line.

 Edenbridge grew up along the old Lewes to London, Roman road, and is the nearest large settlement to Hever Castle.
 Well served by railway links, and boasting its own local hospital, this small town is a very desirable location and this is reflected in the property prices.

 A typical rail commute from Edenbridge to London Bridge station will take a little over an hour.